rupert648/pert.dev/blog/content/posts/aws-lambda-hashmap-bug.md

 Around February 2023, one lovely cold British morning in West London various users in the UK reported that their profile page heading texts were coming back in Italian - on our English site.
 Hmm.
 Strange, maybe a caching issue in our CDN?
 It didn't seem to last for long so we moved on.
 Later that day, we got a message from one of our German SkyShowtime customers, reporting that their account settings page was coming back in Polish - very odd.
 And by the time a Spanish customer was reporting that their checkout page was in Portuguese (which I'm sure was extremely upsetting), we knew something was afoot.

 Immediately like all good engineers we blamed another team.
 This time it was the content database team, who were responsible for the CMS which returned the various tags, labels and similar page content which we were seeing mistranslated.
 The desired location and language of those tags were passed from the front end, through our service and forwarded to this CMS service via headers; based on these headers the correct language content was returned.
-Here's how the request flow should have worked (and how it actually failed):
+Here's how the request flow should have worked:

 {% mermaid() %}
 sequenceDiagram